John the Merciful: Patriarch of Alexandria

-Anecdotes about almsgiving
+Anecdotes from the Life by Leontius

 In his youth John had had a vision of a beautiful maiden with a garland of olives on her head, who said that she was Compassion, the eldest daughter of the Great King.
 This had evidently made a deep impression on John's mind, and, now that he had the opportunity of exercising benevolence on a large scale, he soon became widely known all over the East for his liberality towards the poor.

 A shipwrecked merchant was thus helped three times, on the first two occasions apparently without doing him much good; the third time however, John fitted him out with a ship and a cargo of wheat, and by favourable winds he was taken as far as Britain, where, as there was a shortage of wheat, he obtained his own price.

 Another person, who was not really in need, applied for alms and was detected by the officers of the palace; but John merely said "Give unto him; he may be Our Lord in disguise."
 He visited the hospitals three times every week, and he freed a great many slaves.
 John is said to have devoted the entire revenues of his see to the alleviation of those in need.
 A rich man presented him with a magnificent bed covering; he accepted it for one night, but then sold it, and disposed of the money in alms.
 The rich man "bought in" the article, and again presented it to John, with the same result.
 This was repeated several times; but John drily remarked: "We will see who tires first."

 Another instance of his piety was that he caused his own grave to be dug, but only partly so, and appointed a servant to come before him on all state occasions and say "My Lord, your tomb is unfinished; pray give orders for its completion, for you know not the hour when death may seize you."
 When the Sassanids sacked Jerusalem in 614, John sent large supplies of food, wine, and money to the fleeing Christians.
 But eventually the Persians occupied Alexandria, and John himself in his old age was forced to flee to his native country, where he died.